davedraper.com home

 The coveted “Christmas Tree” shape seen at the base of an extremely lean back isn’t a muscle at all.
 That’s the tendon the lats attach to called the Thoracolumbar Aponeurosis.

-Pelvic tilt or rotation refers to a shifting from neutral, the optimal.
-Neutral is evenly balanced side to side, top to top and front to back.
+Pelvic tilt or rotation refers to a shifting from neutral.
+Neutral is balanced side to side, top to top and front to back.
 Posterior tilt moves too far to the back; anterior tilt moves too far to the front; lateral tilt means one side is elevated (hip hitch), which makes the leg on the elevated side functionally (not structurally) shorter.
 Pelvic rotation adds a turn to the side from the optimal neutral to exterior or interior.
-A person can have varying degrees of both problemic tilt and rotation, both side or one or the other or even one of each.
-These conditions are almost always fixable with corrective exercises.
+A person can have varying degrees of both problemic tilt and rotation, both sides or one or the other or even one of each.
+These conditions are often, perhaps even usually, fixable with corrective exercises.